MettleUp/mettleup.com-blog/content/post/what-is-mettle.md

 ---
+title: What is Mettle?
+date: 2015-07-01
 author: "andy"
-date: 2015-07-01
-linktitle: What is Mettle?
 description: "It takes guts to set out on your own, to start down a road whose destination is unknown.
 Mettle is about taking the first step in the journey."
 tags: [ "mettle", "what we do" ]
-title: What is Mettle?
-weight: 10
 image: "/images/bg/blurred-m.jpg"
 ---